shanemankiw/shanemankiw/README.md

 ### Hi there 👋

-### I am John, currently a masters student at Shanghai Jiao Tong University.
+### I am John, currently a Ph.D. student at Texas A&M.

 ### I am interested in 3D assets generation, 3D vision and computer graphics!